White Winter Hymnal: Covers and use in media

+"White Winter Hymnal" has been covered by several artists and featured in other media.

-This song was covered by ARORA on the album Sonosings (2009) and by Birdy on her debut album Birdy (2011).
+It was covered by ARORA on the album Sonosings (2009).
+It also appeared on Birdy's debut album Birdy (2011) and Kina Grannis's album Stairwells (2011).

 In 2010, the song was parodied by The Fringemunks to recap Fringe episode 2.20, "Northwest Passage".

-It was also covered by Kina Grannis on her album Stairwells (2011).

 British vocalist Kim Wilde released a version on her 2013 Christmas album Wilde Winter Songbook, performed with her father Marty Wilde and brother Ricky Wilde.

-In 2014 it was also covered by acappella group Pentatonix on their album That's Christmas to Me.
+In 2014 it was also covered by a cappella group Pentatonix on their album That's Christmas to Me.
+A performance similar to this rendition is featured in "Belly of the Beast," the seventh episode of Season 1 of Matlock.

-In the eighth season of X Factor (Danish TV series), it was covered by group Ivarsson, Bang & Neumann.
+In the eighth season of Danish TV series X Factor, it was covered by group Ivarsson, Bang & Neumann.

-It is used as the opening song to the Hulu series, The Path.
+The song is used in the opening credits to the Hulu series, The Path.
+It also appears on the soundtrack for the 2015 movie Love the Coopers.

-Phish performed an a cappella version as part of their 2017 “Baker’s Dozen” residency at Madison Square Garden.
+Phish performed an a cappella version as part of their 2017 "Baker’s Dozen" residency at Madison Square Garden.

-It is on the soundtrack for the 2015 movie Love the Coopers.

-In 2017 British television presenter and singer Alexander Armstrong covered the song on his Christmas album, In a Winter Light.
+In 2017, British television presenter and singer Alexander Armstrong covered the song on his Christmas album, In a Winter Light.

 In 2021, this song was used for the Spanish Christmas Lottery commercial.

+In 2024, this song was featured in the Netflix original series Sweet Tooth in season 3, episode 3.